mike-ganz/nba_predictions/README.md

 This repository contains a complete pipeline for:

 1. **Collecting and processing** NBA team statistics, player data, and betting market information
-2. **Training machine learning models** to predict game outcomes against the spread
+2. **Training machine learning models** to predict game outcomes with realistic expectations
-3. **Identifying market inefficiencies** where betting odds don't accurately reflect true probabilities
+3. **Validating predictions** on truly unseen data to ensure robustness
-4. **Validating strategies** across multiple time periods to ensure reliability
+4. **Managing data quality** to prevent leakage and overfitting

-**Bottom line:** The model has discovered that away favorites are systematically underpriced by betting markets, creating a consistent +14% ROI opportunity.
+**Bottom line:** The model achieves competitive performance against betting markets through league-normalized features and careful validation, providing a foundation for disciplined betting strategies.

 ---